animate-your-word/demo/README.md

-# demo website for animate your text
+# demo website for Dynamic Typography: Bringing Words to Life